Pregnancy: Other considerations

 - Can the medicine cause sexual dysfunction such as erectile dysfunction or loss of libido?

 Most medicines probably don’t pose a significant risk but there are exceptions including cytotoxic agents.
-If a patient has been exposed to such a medicine then in theory he should wait 6 months (2 spermatogenic cycles) before conception is planned.
+If a patient has been exposed to such a medicine then in theory he should wait about 6 months (2 spermatogenic cycles) before conception is planned.